JuanFelipeRuiz/lit_ecology_classifier/README.md

 - `--split_hash`:  Hash of the split to reload.
 - `--overview_filename`: Name of the overview file to load/save.
 - `--split_strategy`: Split strategy to use.
-Needs to be a strategy thats implmented in the lit_ecology_classifier/split_strategies folder.
+Needs to be a strategy that is implemented in the lit_ecology_classifier/split_strategies folder.
 - `--filter_strategy`: Filter strategy to use.
-Needs to be one thats implmented in the lit_ecology_classifier/filter_strategies folder.
+Needs to be one that is implemented in the lit_ecology_classifier/filter_strategies folder.
 - `--description`: Description for of the split for the split overview.
-- `--split_args`: Path to json containing the args to use for the split strategy in a dictionry format.
+- `--split_args`: Path to json containing the args to use for the split strategy in a dictionary format.
 - `--filter_args`: Path to json containing the args to use for the  filter strategy in a dictionary format.
 - `--class_map`: Class map dictionary or path to json containing the class mapping
 - `--priority_classes`: List of defined priority classes or path to JSON file containing the priority classes in a {"priority_classes" : [class1,class2]} format.